 Scenic Tea Estate Walks

-Of all the trails that lead to the summit of Adam’s Peak, the Rajamale route through Moray Estate begins at Fishing Hut and connects directly to the steepest section of the route to the summit.
+Of all the trails that lead to the base of Adam’s Peak, the Rajamale route through Moray Estate begins at Fishing Hut and connects directly to the steepest section of the route to the summit.
+The Fishing Hut’s starting point of this trail boasts a pair of beautiful log cabins set on the edge of the Moray Estate, on the banks of Baththulu-Oya (lake).
 Built by British tea planters many years ago as a trout fishing location, this is a scenic spot for nature lovers.
 At least 75% of this route is through pure wilderness and is a thrilling experience if you’re up for a little adventure.